johannschwabe/ASEv3/backend/README.md

 ### Coordinates

+The object containing the ID and coordinates of a property.

 | Field                       | Type   | Description                                                                         |
 |-----------------------------|--------|-------------------------------------------------------------------------------------|
 | id                          | ID     | The ID of the airbnb property or the coordinates ID of the sale property.           |